Halloween Crafts & Cleaning Hacks

 4. Ghost Balloons

-Speaking of experiments, this is another really fun one to try out.
+Speaking of experiments, this is another really fun one to try.
 Again, this involves baking soda and vinegar, so make sure you have these two products on hand.
 Here is what you do:

 - Get an empty water bottle